Logiqx/wsw-results/config/reports/README.md

 | Trophy     |           | "Y" or "N" | Whether a trophy is to be awarded for the category.
 Default is "N" |
 | Years      |           |    text    | Only for reference purposes and will be deprecated in the future |

+N.B.
+There is a system of "inheritance" so that properties can be shared by multiple reports.